joaopedropio/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/joaopedropio/readme.md

 # My personal keymap

-I built this keymap to learn a new layout (whick is Colemak-DHm), get used to ortholinear keyboards and eventually switch to a split keyboard like Gergoplex.
+I built this keymap to learn a new layout (which is Colemak-DHm), get used to ortholinear keyboards and eventually switch to a split keyboard like Gergoplex.
 That's why this layout uses just 36 keys.
 Heavily inspired by [Miryoku](https://github.com/manna-harbour/qmk_firmware/blob/miryoku/users/manna-harbour_miryoku/miryoku.org#miryoku-) by *manna-harbour*.

 # (Un)used keys of the BM40